elemental/Elemental/doc/source/core/dist_matrix.rst

       Add :math:`\alpha` to the `(i,j)` entry of the global matrix.
 This operation is collective.

-   .. cpp:function:: void UpdateRealPart( int i, int j, typename Base<T>::type alpha )
+   .. cpp:function:: void UpdateRealPart( int i, int j, Base<T> alpha )
-   .. cpp:function:: void UpdateImagPart( int i, int j, typename Base<T>::type alpha )
+   .. cpp:function:: void UpdateImagPart( int i, int j, Base<T> alpha )

       Add :math:`\alpha` to the real (imaginary) part of the `(i,j)` entry of the global matrix.